Kolo Mee Recipe (Malaysian Noodles with Char Siu)

 What This Dish Is

-Kolo mee is a Sarawak noodle dish typically made with egg noodles tossed in a savory sauce and topped with pork.
-The dish reflects Chinese culinary influence in Sarawak.
+Kolo mee is a Sarawak noodle dish made with springy egg noodles and pork toppings.
+It reflects the Chinese influence in Sarawak cooking and is one of the dishes most people associate with Kuching.

 What It Tastes Like